#CPAC2018 Cancels #DineshDSouza From Their Event After Offensive Comments About #Parkland Teens

 Heavy Shared Some Background Information About D’Souza Who Refers To Himself As An ‘Intellectual’

 Heavy published a list of things that you “need to know” about Dinesh D’Souza.
 They shared the fact that D’Souza pleaded guilty to campaign contribution fraud in 2014, admitting that he used a “straw donor” to male illegal campaign contributions to a U.S. Senate candidate.
-D’Souza through a plea agreement received a sentence of ten to fourteen months and five years of probation.
+D’Souza through a plea agreement received a sentence of 10 to 14 months and five years of probation.
 Dinesh D’Souza also was sentenced to a fine, community service, and weekly counseling.